Reader's Digest: Inception and growth

-In 1922, DeWitt Wallace started the magazine while he was recovering from shrapnel wounds received in World War I. Wallace had the idea to gather a sampling of favorite articles on many subjects from various monthly magazines, sometimes condensing and rewriting them, and to combine them into one magazine.
+In 1920, Dewitt Wallace married Lila Bell Wallace in Pleasantville, New York.
+Shortly thereafter, the two would launch Reader's Digest in the basement below a Greenwich Village speakeasy.
+The idea for Reader's Digest was to gather a sampling of favorite articles on many subjects from various monthly magazines, sometimes condensing and rewriting them, and to combine them into one magazine.

-Since its inception Reader's Digest has maintained a conservative and anti-Communist perspective on political and social issues.
+In the 20th century, Reader's Digest maintained a conservative and anti-Communist perspective on political and social issues.
 The Wallaces initially hoped the journal could provide $5,000 of net income.
 Wallace's assessment of what the potential mass-market audience wanted to read led to rapid growth.
 By 1929, the magazine had 290,000 subscribers and had a gross income of $900,000 a year.
 The first international edition was published in the United Kingdom in 1938.
 By the 40th anniversary of Reader's Digest, it had 40 international editions, in 13 languages and Braille, and at one point, it was the largest-circulating journal in China, Mexico, Spain, Sweden, Peru, and other countries, with a total international circulation of 23 million.

-The magazine's format for several decades consisted of 30 articles per issue (one per day), along with an "Increase your Word Power" vocabulary quiz, a page of "Amusing Anecdotes" and "Personal Glimpses", two features of funny stories entitled "Humor in Uniform" and "Life in these United States", and a lengthier article at the end, usually condensed from a published book.
-Other regular features were "My Most Unforgettable Character" (since discontinued), the "Drama in Real Life" survival stories. and more recently "That's Outrageous".
+The magazine's format for several decades consisted of 30 articles per issue (one per day), along with an "It Pays to Increase your Word Power" vocabulary quiz, a page of "Amusing Anecdotes" and "Personal Glimpses", two features of funny stories entitled "Humor in Uniform" and "Life in these United States", and a lengthier article at the end, usually condensed from a published book.
+Other regular features were "My Most Unforgettable Character" (since discontinued), the "Drama in Real Life" survival stories, and more recently "That's Outrageous".
 These were all listed in the table of contents on the front cover.
 Each article was prefaced by a small, simple line drawing.
 In more recent times, the format evolved into flashy, colorful, eye-catching graphics throughout, and many short bits of data interspersed with full articles.
 The table of contents is now contained inside.
 From 2003 to 2007, the back cover featured "Our America", paintings of Rockwell-style whimsical situations by artist C. F. Payne.
 Another monthly consumer advice feature is "What [people in various professions] won't tell you," with a different profession featured each time.